English Language Learners' Guide to Beauty School

-Depending on what subject you studied (such as hair or nails), you will need to follow your state rules about licensure in that subject.
+Depending on what subject you studied (such as hair or nails), you will need to follow your state rules about licensure, which is the process of earning your license, in that subject.

 If your state has a license for your field, there are certain requirements you usually will need to meet.
-Not all states have the same requirements, but most require:
+Not all states have the same rules, but most require:

 Some states need you to be trained in domestic violence awareness or first aid.
 Others need you to be examined by a doctor, who will decide if you meet the state's mental and physical health standards.

 Can I Take License Exams in Languages Other Than English?

 Some states let you take your beauty licensure exams in languages other than English, but others do not.
 Languages available vary based on the state, but they may include: